MA IN COMPARATIVE HISTORY (ONE YEAR)

 Workload and graduation requirements

-In order to graduate, one-year MA students must earn 40 credit points, out of which 2 are obtained by attending the spring thesis workshops and 8 for a successfully defended thesis.
-The remaining 30 are course credits, as detailed in the Curriculum.
+In order to graduate, one-year MA students must earn 30 credit points, out of which 2 are obtained by attending the Winter and Spring Thesis Workshops and 5 for a successfully defended thesis.
+The remaining 23 are course credits, as detailed in the Curriculum.
 One course credit equals one hour (50 minutes) of classroom attendance per week over a 12-week long academic term.
 History Department courses are usually 2 or 4 credit courses (i.e., two or four hours per week for a term), with proportionate reading assignments and other requirements which altogether demand a time investment of c.
 3 times as much as the number of class contact hours.

-In the one-year MA, the only mandatory courses are the one in historiography (4 credits, fall term) and in academic writing (2 credits in both the fall and winter terms).
-The remaining 20 course credits can be collected in elective courses, mainly from the wide-ranging offer of the History Department, but bearing in mind that it is possible to take a limited number of cross-listed courses from other CEU departments as well.
+In the one-year MA, the only mandatory courses are the one in Historiography (2 credits, Fall term) and in Academic Writing (2 credits in the Fall and 1 credit in the Winter term).
+The remaining 18 course credits can be collected in elective courses, mainly from the wide-ranging offer of the History Department, but bearing in mind that it is possible to take a limited number of cross-listed courses from other CEU departments as well.
 While students thus have significant latitude to construct their personal curriculum, in order to achieve a proper balance and range within their training in history, they are also strongly encouraged to look beyond the scope of their thesis research in selecting their courses.
 The MA Program Director, their supervisors and other faculty assist them in making a selection that is best suited for both their specific field of research and the program’s aim of comparative training.

 The MA Thesis